USEPA/FASM-sensor-AQI-analysis/README.md

 * **RStudio**
 * **Git**

-For instructions and tips to install R and RStudio, try https://www.sthda.com/english/wiki/installing-r-and-rstudio-easy-r-programming.
+Try [this website](https://www.sthda.com/english/wiki/installing-r-and-rstudio-easy-r-programming) for instructions and tips to install R and RStudio.
-For instructions and tips to install and setup Git, try https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+Try [this website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git ) for instructions and tips to install and setup Git.
 ### Cloning the Repository to RStudio

 Cloning a repository means creating a local copy of a remote project on your computer.
 You download the entire project (all files, folders, etc.) from GitHub to R and RStudio on your computer.
 Cloning automatically sets up a connection between the new local repository on your computer and the original remote repository on GitHub.
 It allows you to sync your work by "pulling" any updates made to the origin to your local repository.
 This repository will not accept users "pushing" changes from their local copy to the original repository.